Nikkita Oliver: Career

-Oliver worked for the American Civil Liberties Union, as an intervention specialist, and as a chaplain at the Youth Detention Center.
+Oliver worked for the American Civil Liberties Union, as an intervention specialist, and as a chaplain at the Youth Detention Center at the Judge Patricia H. Clark Children and Family Justice Center.
 In 2015, Oliver was awarded the Artist Human Rights Leader Award by the City of Seattle's Human Rights Commission.

+Oliver worked for several organizations that opposed homosexuality and maintained policies against hiring homosexuals.
+This included Seattle's Union Gospel Mission, which argued in federal court that its "anti-gay hiring policy is religious freedom at work".
+Oliver was also employed at Seattle Pacific University, which has a policy against hiring homosexuals.

 2017 mayoral campaign

 Oliver declared their candidacy for mayor of Seattle in March 2017, expecting to run against incumbent mayor Ed Murray, though he resigned due to multiple allegations of sexual assault before the election.
 Oliver announced they would be representing the "Peoples Party of Seattle", a collection of community and civic leaders, lawyers, artists, activists and teachers that began organizing after the 2016 presidential election.
 At the time, Oliver was a part-time teacher at Washington Middle School and Franklin Middle School and provided mostly pro-bono services as an attorney.
 Oliver also worked for Creative Justice, an arts-based alternative to incarceration.
 Oliver's campaign focused on a "radical rethinking of criminal justice investments, revisiting the city’s housing proposals to extract more from developers for affordable housing; slowing gentrification, and examining an even higher minimum wage than the recent landmark achievement of $15 an hour."
 Oliver also brought attention to issues like homelessness, institutional racism, and poverty.